leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

         "getpop/postmedia-wp": "dev-master",
         "getpop/graphql": "dev-master",
         "getpop/api-endpoints-for-wp": "dev-master",
+        "getpop/engine-wp-bootloader": "dev-master",
         "composer/installers": "~1.0"
     }
 }
 ```

 ::: details What are these packages?
-From owner `"getpop"`, only packages `"getpop/engine-wp"` and `"getpop/graphql"` are mandatory.
+From owner `"getpop"`, only packages `"getpop/graphql"` and `"getpop/engine-wp-bootloader"` are mandatory.
 The other ones are required to load data from posts, pages, users, comments, taxonomies and media, and to set-up the API endpoint permalink.

 Package `"composer/installers"` is required to set-up some required must-use plugins.
 :::